Teradata/airflow-demos/airbyte_dbt_airflow_teradata/README.md

 - In the Airflow UI, go to the "DAGs" section.
 - Locate `elt_dag` and click on "Trigger DAG" under the "Actions" column.

-This will initiate the complete data pipeline, starting with the Airbyte sync from Faker to Teradata, followed by dbt transforming the raw data into `staging` and `marts` models.
+This will initiate the complete data pipeline, starting with the Airbyte sync from Faker to Teradata, followed by dbt transforming the raw data into `staging` and `agreegate` models.

 - Confirm the sync status in the Airbyte UI.
-- After dbt jobs completion, check the Teradata to see the newly created views in the `transformed_data` dataset.
+- After dbt jobs completion, check the Teradata to see the newly created views and tables in the specified schema.
 This can be done by using Teradata Studio or other database client UI tools.

 Congratulations!
 You've successfully run an end-to-end workflow with Airflow, dbt and Airbyte. 🎉